-When is the last time you thought to yourself…’I really want to accomplish this (insert goal) by the end of the summer?’
-But, time passes, and you don’t quite get there.
-It’s so easy to get frustrated and to want to give up.
+When was the last time you thought to yourself…’I want to accomplish this (insert goal) by the end of the summer.’
+But, inevitably, time passes, and you don’t quite get there.
+If you’re anything like me, you feel incredibly frustrated and want to give up.

-Whatever it is you’re hoping to accomplish, it’s important to remember that the personal journey of self-improvement is vast and open to endless opportunities.
-I’ve put together a few ideas here to get you on your way.
+Still, to help get you started, I’ve researched and put together some ideas to set you off on your self-improvement journey.
 Remember, no matter what – the effort we put in is always worth it!

 I am working on myself, by myself, for myself.

 1. Take small steps to reach your goals in your journey of self-improvement.

 Looking at your big, fantastic goal might feel overwhelming at first!
 But how exactly will you begin to tackle this?

 The best answer is to break it down into categories with smaller, achievable goals that can be easily tracked and monitored.

 Natalie Stein, an exercise, fitness, and nutrition expert, has a formula for you to use: